The National Center for Jewish Film is an independent 501(c)3 nonprofit arts organization.

 In Kind Support - Brandeis University

 Since its establishment in 1976, NCJF has been located on the campus of Brandeis University.
-Invited onto the campus by Brandeis President Marver Bernstein, NCJF has received generous and sustaining in-kind support and encouragement from the University.
+Invited onto the campus by Brandeis President Marver Bernstein, NCJF has received in-kind support and encouragement from the University.
 NCJF collaborates closely with the University, its numerous departments, centers and institutes, especially the Department of Near Eastern & Judaic Studies.